Our Process

 1. Results Section:

-• Purpose: The results section presents the raw data collected during the study and provides a factual summary of the findings.
+• Purpose: The results section presents the raw data collected during the study and summarises the findings.

 • Content: It typically includes tables, figures, and textual descriptions of the data, organized according to the research questions or hypotheses.

-• Focus: The focus of the results section is on reporting the empirical outcomes of the study without interpretation or analysis.
+• Focus: The results section reports the empirical outcomes of the study without interpretation or analysis.

 • Format: Results are usually presented clearly and concisely, using statistical analyses, descriptive statistics, and visual representations to convey the data.